Frequently Asked Questions about Passenger Rights

 Yes, the complaint letter is based on fixed templates.
 Only the individual incident description may be formulated with Mistral AI (France/EU).
 Since Mistral is based in the EU, no third-country data transfer takes place.
 In accordance with EU AI Act Art.
 50, we transparently label AI-assisted content.

-Ready for your compensation?
+Ready for your complaint letter?

-Start now — it only takes 5 minutes.
+Create your complaint letter now — it only takes 5 minutes.